 5 tips to help choose the right motorcycle

-- The type of bike you want.
+- Know the type of motorcycle you want.
 There’s a bike out there for everybody: Harley Davidson for cruisers, Ducati if your looking for speed, BMW touring bikes for longer travelers or even scooters for putting around the city.

-- The strength of the engine.
+- Check out the strength of the engine.
 When looking at motorcycles, consider your skill level.
 Motorcycles with higher CCs have more powerful engines and are suited for skilled riders — if you’re just starting out, 250 CCs will suffice.

 - Decide if you want a new or used motorcycle.
 Consider the long-term commitment and if you’ll be riding for the next couple of years.
-If you’re buying your first motorcycle, consider buying a used bike, and then upgrade when you’re sure its a hobby you’ll stick with.
+If you’re buying your first motorcycle, consider buying a used bike and then upgrading when you’re sure its a hobby you’ll stick with.

 - Test your ride.
 Like when you buy a car, take the bike for ride before you buy it.
 Think about how it handles, the acceleration and if there are any weird noises.

-- Look at the title and service history.
+- Look up the title and service history.
 By reviewing the title history, you can determine if there were any recalls or major complaints about the make and model you’re looking at.
 The service history can provide you with a detailed list of maintenance to ensure the motorcycle was properly maintained.

 - You must be at least 18 years old